ViharaJ/MyCookBook-TS/README.md

 ## Todo
-- create input list
+- submit recipe funcition
-- create ingrident block
+- style newr page
 - adjust number of boxes per page
 - dynamic adjustment of measureing ingredients
     - need a function to adjust this